aschneiderman/aac/index.md

 *NOTE: this site isn't yet ready for public use -- right now it's just a place to experiment*

-### Punch List

-- Create DataViz page, including BabylonJS, Processing,, links to GSAP
-- Convert Lessons into 2 pages: examples of lessons that work, syllabus ideas
-- Create Intro to Coding page
-- Play with old BabylonJS DataViz examples, get a few to work

 These days, computers and phones can do a lot of cool stuff, but a lot of intro to coding classes still look like it's 1970.